PrefectHQ/prefect/docs/tutorials/airflow_migration.md

 Reminder: underlying each of these Prefect tasks is _still_ an Airflow task which is a part of an Airflow DAG; consequently, it is not currently recommended that you manipulate the individual tasks themselves.

 However, we _can_ build on top of this using pure Prefect!
-Importantly, because Prefect allows for data flow as a first-class operation, we can add downstream dependencies of any task which pushes an XCom and use the pushed XCom value without touching Airflow!
+Importantly, because Prefect allows for dataflow as a first-class operation, we can add downstream dependencies of any task which pushes an XCom and use the pushed XCom value without touching Airflow!

 ```python